PDC-support/PDC-support-web/docs/run_jobs/job_scheduling.md

 ### Backfill

 As well as having a main queue to ensure that the systems are as full as possible, the job scheduling system also implements “backfill”.
-If the next job in the queue is large (that is, it will need lots of nodes to run), the scheduler collects nodes as they become free until there are enough to start running the large job.
+If the next job in the queue is large (i.e., it requires a significant number of nodes to run), the scheduler accumulates nodes as they become available until there are enough to start running the large job.
 Backfill means that the scheduler looks for smaller jobs that could start on nodes that are free now, and which would finish before there are enough nodes free for the large job to start.
 For backfill to work well, the scheduler needs to know how long jobs will take.
 So, to take advantage of the possibility of backfill, you should set the maximum time your job needs to run as accurately as possible in your submit scripts.

 This graph shows the percentage of the nodes on Beskow (previous PDC’s supercomputer) that were in use on different dates from early 2015 till late 2016.
 You can see how